Skip to main content

 If he doesn't really wear cologne

-Hugo Boss Bottled is the entry point I'd choose for a reluctant cologne wearer.
+Hugo Boss Bottled is the entry point we'd choose for a reluctant cologne wearer.
 Warm, clean, and inoffensive in the best sense.
 Apple, warm spice, light wood.
 He can wear it without feeling like he's making a statement.
-It's been around since 1998 because it works without effort — you spray it and smell like a man who has his life in order, which is all most men actually want from fragrance.
+It's been around since 1998 because it works without effort, you spray it and smell like a man who has his life in order, which is all most men actually want from fragrance.

 If he's outdoorsy rather than suit-and-tie: